Top 20 Hawaii Snorkeling Spots

 Hulopoe Bay

-Located in South Lana’i right next to Manele Bay, this is a Hawaii beach that guests will truly adore.
-Hulopoe Bay is the best beach on Lana’i for snorkeling.
-Other spots on the island are too close to rugged coastlines, and are much better suited for scuba diving than a calm afternoon of Hawaii snorkeling.
-When you snorkel at Hulopoe Bay on Lana’i, expect some sloping depths between 6 and 24 feet.
+Down in South Lana’i, right next to Manele Bay, is a Hawaii beach that guests will truly adore.
+Hulopoe Bay is the best beach on Lana’i for some Hawaii snorkeling.
+Other spots on the island are too close to rugged coastlines for a calm afternoon of snorkeling, and are much better suited for scuba diving.
+When you snorkel at Hulopoe Bay on Lana’i, expect some depths that slope from 6 to 24 feet.

 At this Lana’i snorkeling spot, guests will be able to see a host of marine life.
-They can find goatfish, yellow tang, peacock groupers, Morays, saddle wrasse, big parrotfish, and even the odd Hawaiian spinner dolphin visitor.
+They can find goatfish, yellow tangs, peacock groupers, moray eels, saddle wrasse, and big parrotfish.
+Guests with a keen eye might even get to spot the odd Hawaiian spinner dolphin!

-Hulopoe Bay Beach Park is open to the public and has picnic tables, BBQs, public restrooms, and showers.
-If you’re visiting the West Side of Maui, take a ferry out to Lana’i for a day or two!
+Hulopoe Bay Beach Park is open to the public and has picnic tables, BBQ grills, restrooms, and showers.
+If you’re on the West Side of Maui, make sure to take a ferry out to Lana’i for a day or two!
 The Island of Lana’i is truly stunning.
 There are so many fun adventures to enjoy and Hawaii sights to see.
-In the past, camping was allowed at Hulopoe Bay but it is currently not allowed, so make sure to plan out all the details for your accommodations ahead of time.
+In the past, camping was allowed at Hulopoe Bay but it is not currently, so make sure to plan out all of your accommodations ahead of time.

 View More about Hulopoe Bay